 Please describe what an ‘official decision’ is in the country.

-The ‘expert activity’ (diagnostic committee) is one of the pedagogical assistance service institution’s duties.
+The ‘expert activity’ (diagnostic committee) is a duty of the pedagogical assistance service institution.
 In this case, the pedagogical assistance service institution acts as a professional diagnostic committee.
 The professional diagnostic committee of the county pedagogical assistance service institution draws up an expert opinion based on a complex psychological, pedagogical-special educational and medical examination.
 It makes suggestions as to the education of children/learners with special educational needs or facing difficulties in integration, learning or behaviour within the framework of special treatment, as well as the method, form and place of education.
 The professional diagnostic committee conducts a review procedure one academic year later.
 The expert opinion must be reviewed in every second academic year after the first review, until the academic year in which the learner reaches the age of ten and every three years thereafter until the academic year in which the learner reaches the age of sixteen.

 What educational assessment procedures are carried out and who is involved?